themrboyd/ERRP/readme.txt

 * Responsive design for seamless mobile integration
 * Performance-optimized with smart caching mechanisms
 * Easy-to-use shortcodes for flexible implementation
+* Multi-language support with translation-ready strings

 Whether you're a blogger looking to keep visitors on your site longer, an e-commerce store wanting to showcase more products, or a news site aiming to increase page views, ERRP provides the tools you need with the simplicity you desire.

+**Quick Example:**
+[errp_enhanced_posts type="related" layout="grid" show_image="true" show_excerpt="true"]

+This shortcode will display related posts in a grid layout with featured images and excerpts.

 If you find this plugin useful, consider supporting its development:
 * [Buy me a coffee](https://buymeacoffee.com/boyduang)